cartalyst/manuals/platform/extensions/widgets_and_plugins.md

 To call our Form Edit widget, we would do the following call in our view.

-	@widget('platform.users::form.edit', 5);
+	@widget('platform/users::form.edit', 5);

 There are 2 main sections to the widget or plugins key, before and after the `::`.

 Everything that falls before the `::` is the namespace path to your extensions widgets, minus the widget/plugin namespace.
-Since the namespace for our widget in this example is `Platform\Users\Widgets`, that means our namespace portion of the key will be `platform.users`.
+Since the namespace for our widget in this example is `Platform\Users\Widgets`, that means our namespace portion of the key will be `platform/users`.

 The 2nd portion of the key is everything that falls afer the `::`.
 This section simply is your class name and method name.
 In our example, we use the class name of `Users` and method of `edit`, so our key portion becomes `users.edit`.

 Now that you have your 2 key portions, you just combine them with `::`.
-So now our key becomes `platform.users::form.edit`;
+So now our key becomes `platform/users::form.edit`;

 > **Note:** if you use subdirectories to organize your widget and plugins folder, use the PSR-0 naming convention.
 This means you append your directory structure to the beginning of your class name with a `_` seperator.
 A structure of `widgets\groups\form.php` will have the class name of `Groups_Form`.
-The new widget call would be @widget('platform.users::groups.form.edit');
+The new widget call would be @widget('platform/users::groups.form.edit');

 ----------